RocketDerp/April14_2025/Bloomsday_2025/War_Against_Reality_nobody_can_focus_on_because_real.md

-# War Agaisnt Reality That
+# War Against Reality That

 War Against Reality that nobody can focus on or sustain self-awareness on because it is reality itself.